Get IP: Before You Begin

 - Network with other operators and industry experts, and share experiences at APNIC conferences and events throughout the year

-- Free registration for up to four conference delegates per membership to the standalone APNIC conference
+- Free registration for one conference delegate per membership to the standalone APNIC conference

 - Participate in the Policy Development Process and influence how Internet number resources are managed in the Asia Pacific

 - Guide APNIC’s future direction through participating in APNIC surveys and feedback sessions.